ThamirisMaria/ThamirisMaria/README.md

 ### Hi there 👋

+My name is Thamiris Maria,
+I am a Computer Technician and a Computer Science student.

 <!--
 **ThamirisMaria/ThamirisMaria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.